Senior Lecturer in Psychology

-I am primarily interested in how we use information from the world around us to communicate and socialise with others, including but not limited to visual and mental perspective taking, and emotion recognition.
-I am also interested in factors that contribute towards health and wellbeing in autistic and neurotypical children and adults.
+I am primarily interested in how we use information from the world around us to communicate and socialise with others, and the development of social relationships in neurodivergent and neurotypical people.

 I am a Fellow of Higher Education Academy and a member of the Experimental Psychology Society.
 I am a member of British Psychological Society Developmental Section, and co-editor of the BPS Developmental Forum.

 - Stage 1 PSY123 Mind to World